GAM-team/GAM/wiki/Cloud-Identity-Policies.md

 to get the application name for the application ID.
 Use option `noappnames` to suppress these calls.

 By default, additional API calls are made to add the `policyQuery/groupEmail` and `policyQuery/orgUnitPath` fields that are mapped from the `policyQuery/group` and `policyQuery/orgUnit` fields.
-Use option `noidmapping' to suppress these calls and not add the additional fields.
+Use option `noidmapping` to suppress these calls and not add the additional fields.

 By default, Gam displays the information as an indented list of keys and values.